SkillFirstLabs/project-submission-analyzer/project_evaluator/README.md

 each pipeline stage is a separate `Agent` with its own instructions, tools, and a strict Pydantic `output\_type` so output is always structured.

-### Why Streamlit isn't the API

-The assignment requires a real `POST /analyze-submission` REST endpoint — Streamlit apps don't expose that.
-So **FastAPI (`main.py`) is the actual graded API**, and `streamlit\_app.py` is just a demo front-end that calls it over HTTP.
-Use it for your demo video; the API itself works fine with curl/Postman/anything.

 ## Folder structure